Nelle On ‘General Hospital’: Who Is The Girl Determined To Ruin Carly’s Life?

 A photo posted by Chloe Lanier (@chloelanier123) on

 Rumors are circulating that Nelle on General Hospital will be exposed during February sweeps.
-This is going to be huge for ratings as fans have been up in arms about the long awaited reveal.
+This is going to be huge for ratings as fans have been up in arms about the long-awaited reveal.
 Nelle has been more than creepy, devious beyond words, and a little bit boring all at once.
 Because there is no confirmation on who she is just yet, the entire relationship with Michael has been dubbed as creepy for various reasons.
 He is unaware that Nelle is anything other than a girl he likes well enough, but when the news breaks that she is Carly’s daughter and his half-sister, there may be no coming back from that.

 Bobbie (Jaclyn Zeman) will begin investigating Nelle on General Hospital.
 She is said to be enlisting a close friend to dig up dirt on the young girl.
-Who she will chose is anyone’s guess but her friendship with Scottie Baldwin (Kin Shriner) goes back a long time and without any other choice, she may rely on him to get some answers.
+Who she will choose is anyone’s guess, but her friendship with Scottie Baldwin (Kin Shriner) goes back a long time, and without any other choice, she may rely on him to get some answers.
 Carly pulled this stunt on Bobbie when she came to Port Charles and slept with Tony (Brad Maule).
 History may be repeating itself and storylines may be being reused.

 We cannot WAIT to see all of your beautiful faces this weekend!
 Tickets for NY & NJ are almost gone–grab what's left @ coastalentertainment.com